Neelakurinji123/kindle-weather-display/README.md

 								192.168.2.1/24		192.168.2.2/24

 ```
-When usbnet setup is finished, then access to Kindle without password.
+When usbnet setup is finished, access to Kindle. (no password)
 ```
 ssh root@192.168.2.2
 ```

 ### 2. setup dropbear Auth key

 - Create the server's pub key.
-- Set up the server's ssh environment.
+- Set up the server's ssh client environment.
 - Copy the server's ssh pub key to Kindle.

 e.g)